Hai4320/How-mobile-cross-platform-works/README.md

         Kotlin → Bytecode Java(kolinc - Jvm ) → Dalvik bytecode (.dex)(Dx/D8/R8) -> APK → Machine Code (ART/Dalvik VM) -> CPU/GPU

-Kotlinc can compile Kotlin into Bytecode Java so that other task base on Android native
+Java code can be called from Kotlin in a natural way, and Kotlin code can be used from Java rather smoothly as well

 **IOS**